 The NSPS are developed and implemented by EPA and are delegated to the states.
 However, even when delegated to the states, EPA retains authority to implement and enforce the NSPS.”
 (1)

 What is EPA 40 CFR 60 Subpart OOOO (Quad O)?

-Quad O applies to numerous areas in oil and gas production including oil and gas wells, (during hydraulic fracturing), vents from storage tanks, centrifugal compressors with wet seals, equipment leaks and continuous bleed pneumatic controllers.
-A significant portion of Subpart OOOO (Quad O) deals with the emissions from storage vessels in the oil and natural gas production areas, natural gas processing plants, natural gas transmission facilities and in storage areas.
+Quad O applies to numerous areas in oil and gas production, including oil and gas wells (during hydraulic fracturing), vents from storage tanks, centrifugal compressors with wet seals, equipment leaks, and continuous bleed pneumatic controllers.
+A significant portion of Subpart OOOO (Quad O) deals with the emissions from storage vessels in the oil and natural gas production areas, natural gas processing plants, natural gas transmission facilities, and storage areas.

 The EPA defines a storage vessel as a tank or container that contains crude oil, condensate, intermediate hydrocarbon liquids, or produced water.
 The storage vessels can be located anyplace from the oil well to where the oil is transferred to transmission pipelines.
 In natural gas production and transmission, tanks may be used right up to the point where the gas arrives at the distribution system.
 The EPA projects that as many as 46,000 new or recently modified storage tanks need to be compliant with EPA 40 CFR 60 Subpart OOOO by April 15, 2015, or when the tank is first placed into service.